ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 ```
 docker run -e LICENSE=accept --net=host -v /usr/local/bin:/data ibmcom/kubernetes:v1.7.3 cp /kubectl /data
 ```
-the --net=host means to use the host network stack and not the one coming from the container.  -v is for mounting volume: the local /usr/local/bin is mounted to the /data in the container, so the command to cp /kubectl directory inside the container, to /data inside the container will in fact modify the host /usr/local/bin with kubectl CLI. (complex for a simple tar -xvf... this is the new life)
+the --net=host means to use the host network stack and not the one coming from the container.  -v is for mounting volume: the local /usr/local/bin is mounted to the /data in the container, so the command to cp /kubectl directory inside the container, to /data inside the container will in fact modify the host /usr/local/bin with kubectl CLI. (complex for a simple tar -xvf... but this is our new life...)

 see [Docker volume notes](https://docs.docker.com/engine/admin/volumes/volumes/)